EightBitz/Dungeondraft-Custom-Tags/README.md

 This program offers you a point-and-click interface to create/modify your own, customized default.dungeondraft_tags files for your own, custom asset packs.
 You do the pointing and clicking, and the program generates a valid JSON file that matches your selections.

 If you're looking for my other Dungeondraft tools, [those can be found here](https://github.com/EightBitz/Dungeondraft-Tools).

+## Credits

+Huge thanks to Noral Kuhlmann (NoralKu on the Megasploot Discord server) for getting thumbnails to work.
+The code I had in place was sluggish and buggy, but Noral made it work like a pro.

+He also found and fixed a few other miscellaneous things in the code.

+Thanks, Noral!